ReInHerit/digital-hub/content/toolapps/2023-04-17-multimedia-chatbot-description.md

 > "Whether you are an art enthusiast or just beginning to explore the art world, VIOLA is the perfect tool to **enhance your experience**.
 Simply type in your questions or talk to VIOLA to see how your requests are answered with ease."

- The design of this application is motivated by the recent huge interest i**n chat-based interaction** that has been popularized, for example, by Chat GPT.
+The design of this application is motivated by the recent huge interest **in chat-based interaction** that has been popularized, for example, by Chat GPT.

 ## Discover and test